YannickFricke/Satisfactory-DS-Docker/Readme.md

 ## About this repository

-This repository contains everything to start a dockerized dedicated Satisfactory server.
+This repository contains everything you need to start a dockerized dedicated Satisfactory server.

-### Differences to other docker images
+### Differences to other Satisfactory docker images

 Some images on Docker hub are storing the server files in volumes or on the host filesystem.
 This is not a best practice in the Docker ecosystem as described [here](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/#volume).

 Volumes should ONLY be used for user specific configuration / files.
 The server files are not a part of it and should not be stored in volumes or on the host.

-Imagine Coffee Stain Studios breaks the dedicated server software and you wanna play with your friends.
+Imagine Coffee Stain Studios breaking the dedicated server software and you want to play with your friends.
 Other images would download and store the new server files in the volume.
-Now every time you start a new container it would read the broken server files and then crash.
+Now every time you start a new container it would read the broken server files and then crash, even if you reverted to an older image version.

-It wouldn't even help to completely remove the local image due to that these kind of images are using Shell scripts to download and update the server files dynamically.
+It wouldn't even help to completely remove the local image due to the fact that these kind of images are using shell scripts to download and update the server files dynamically.

-With this image this can't happen due to that the server files are stored as immutable data inside the container.
+With this image this won't happen, due to the fact that the server files are stored as immutable data inside the container.
 Coffee Stain Studios broke the build?
 No problem!
 Just use the previous build id to run the old image and play with your friends!

 ### Do I really need a dedicated server now?